Which Private Search Engine Should You Pick - The Short Answer

 Search engines handle some of the most private information in our online lives.
-Health concerns, financial troubles, political interests — your search history paints an intimate portrait of who you are.
+Health concerns, financial troubles, political interests - your search history paints an intimate portrait of who you are.
+Most major search engines collect and store that history for ad targeting, linking queries to your IP address, browser information, and account data to build detailed user profiles.

 Privacy-focused search engines take a different approach: they don't track you and don't store your search history.
+This article compares the five leading options, verifies what each one actually collects against its official privacy policy, and walks through how to switch.

 Top 5 Privacy-Focused Search Engines